Nuvoton-Israel/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

   Cortex-A78 AE CPU.
 This needs to be enabled for revisions r0p0 and r0p1.
 This erratum is still open.

+- ``ERRATA_A78_AE_2712574`` : This applies erratum 2712574 workaround to
+  Cortex-A78 AE CPU.
+This erratum affects system configurations that do not use an ARM interconnect IP.
+This needs to be enabled for revisions r0p0, r0p1 and r0p2.
+This erratum is still open.

 For Cortex-A78C, the following errata build flags are defined :

+- ``ERRATA_A78C_1827430`` : This applies errata 1827430 workaround to
+  Cortex-A78C CPU.
+This needs to be enabled for revision r0p0.
+The erratum is fixed in r0p1.

+- ``ERRATA_A78C_1827440`` : This applies errata 1827440 workaround to
+  Cortex-A78C CPU.
+This needs to be enabled for revision r0p0.
+The erratum is fixed in r0p1.

 - ``ERRATA_A78C_2132064`` : This applies errata 2132064 workaround to
   Cortex-A78C CPU.
 This needs to be enabled for revisions r0p1, r0p2 and